MCP Architecture

 3. Import and register it in the `apiMeta` object in `packages/plugin-sdk/src/mcp/meta.ts`.

-4. Update the domain list in the `list_methods` tool description string in `packages/player/src-tauri/src/mcp/tools.rs`.
-This is the only Rust change needed when adding a domain.
+5. Update the domain list in the `list_methods` tool description string in `packages/player/src-tauri/src/mcp/tools.rs`.